-RTS and Auto Transceiver Control
+Auto-RTS Transceiver Control

-In RS485 communications the driver must be enabled and disabled as needed, allowing all cards to share a two wire or four wire cable.
-These cards have two methods of controlling the driver; automatic (Auto) and request-to-send (RTS) control.
-With automatic control, the driver is enabled when data is transmitted.
-The driver remains enabled for the transmission time of one character and then is disabled.
-The cards automatically adjust their timing to the baud rate of the data.
-(Note: For use with Windows programs in half-duplex mode, card must be operated in the Auto mode.)
+In Windows applications the driver must be enabled and disabled as needed, allowing all cards to share a two wire cable.
+This card controls the driver automatically.
+With automatic control, the driver is enabled when data are ready to be transmitted.
+The driver remains enabled for one additional character's transmission time after data transfer is complete and then is disabled.
+The receiver is usually enabled, but is disabled during transmissions, and then re-enabled after transmission is completed (plus one character transmission time).
+The card automatically adjusts it's timing to the baud rate of the data.
+(Note: Thanks to the automatic control feature, the card is ideal for use in Windows applications)